This example illustrates using a neural network as a classifier to identify the sex of crabs from physical dimensions of the crab.

 Why Neural Networks?

 Neural networks have proven themselves as proficient classifiers and are particularly well suited for addressing non-linear problems.
-Given the non-linear nature of real world phenomena, like crab classification, neural networks is certainly a good candidate for solving the problem.
+Given the non-linear nature of real world phenomena, like crab classification, neural networks are certainly a good candidate for solving the problem.

 This is achieved by presenting previously recorded inputs to a neural network and then tuning it to produce the desired target outputs.
 This process is called neural network training.